 Fixed Dollar vs. Percentage-Based

 Tiered carve out plans adjust percentages based on total exit proceeds.
 For example: 20% for exits below $30M, 15% for $30-50M, and 10% above $50M.
-This balances investor returns with management motivation.
+This balances investor returns with management motivation, and folds neatly into a management incentive plan governance framework.

 Calculation Example